DPDK/dpdk/doc/guides/cryptodevs/qat.rst

         QAT VF may expose two crypto devices, sym and asym, it may happen that the number of devices will be bigger than MAX_DEVS and the process will show an error during PMD initialisation.
-To avoid this problem RTE_CRYPTO_MAX_DEVS may be increased or -w, pci-whitelist domain:bus:devid:func option may be used.
+To avoid this problem RTE_CRYPTO_MAX_DEVS may be increased or -a, allow domain:bus:devid:func option may be used.

 QAT compression PMD needs intermediate buffers to support Deflate compression